wolfbiter/kane-quneo-mixxx/README.md

 the maximum time between taps which constitutes a double tap.
 Default window: 400ms.

 **Vertical Slider Mode 1 (Rhombus Off)**
+Deck 1's zoom and cursor are on the left, deck 2's zoom and cursor are on the right (in that order).
 + *Zoom*: zooms the waveform in and out with 6 discrete steps.
 + *Cursor*: transforms the slider into a 0..1 position indicator for the deck.
 For example, if deck 1 is at the start of the loaded song, then the slider will be empty.
 As deck 1 progresses through the song, the slider LEDs will